How Much Does Testosterone Replacement Therapy Cost?

 Some insurance plans cover medical treatment for low testosterone, others don’t.

 Hone currently doesn’t accept insurance, but our treatment plans and medication are comparable to the co-pays offered by most insurance providers.
-For example, for a typical high deductible health plan (with a $1,000 deductible), one office visit and blood work alone could cost between $200-$600, services that are included in our monthly Hone membership at no additional cost.
+For example, for a typical high-deductible health plan (with a $1,000 deductible), one office visit and blood work alone could cost between $200 and $600, services that are included in our monthly Hone membership at no additional cost.

 Most in-person clinics will charge between $50-$100 per weekly visit for injections, which will likely cost more than your Hone treatment plan per month and require you to travel to a local clinic regularly.